phouse512/blog/_posts/2017-06-25-golang-python-job-processor.markdown

 one final note is that in the `Process()` method of the worker, it defers a cleanup method which returns the given worker back to the global worker pool once it has finished.

+Our service has been running production now for a few weeks, and we haven't had any big issues so far.
+We make heavy use of statsd and grafana to help properly monitor errors and get a good bird's eye view at any given moment.
+Between our aggressive error handling and the monitoring, this approach seems to be sustainable.

+While not the most conventional way to do handl recurring job processing for scikit-learn, it has worked quite well for our team.